← Back

 Criticisms

-• Small sample size (n=86) insufficient for long-term functional outcome conclusions
+• Small sample size (n=86) insufficient for reliable conclusions on long-term functional outcomes

-• Higher haemorrhagic transformation rates than prior LVO thrombolysis trials
+• Higher rates of haemorrhagic transformation than prior LVO thrombolysis trials, possibly due to longer time window

 Funding